 Do Parents Get Paid to Home School?

-Homeschooling your child is a private choice and is not employment.
+Homeschooling your child is a private choice (much like private school) and is not employment.
 Therefore, parents do not get paid to homeschool their children.
 However, in some states families may receive a tax credit, deduction, or even a stipend if homeschooling under an umbrella school (like a charter school).
 Check with your state homeschooling laws if you are interested in those kinds of incentives.

 Do you get a tax credit for homeschooling?